29 Oct 2018 Anthony Lehrman

 The marketplace was first introduced at the ASEAN Energy Business Forum, which took place in Singapore last week.
 According to SP Group’s official press release, the company is moving towards optimizing its operations with blockchain-based solutions to increase transparency, security, and efficiency.

-The Chief Digital Officer at SP Group, Samuel Tan, explained that through blockchain users could trade renewable energy certificates in a fast, transparent and secure way.
-The REC marketplace will help businesses operate with lower costs, lower to none paperwork and with great convenience.
+The Chief Digital Officer at SP Group, Samuel Tan, explained that through blockchain users could trade renewable energy certificates in a fast, transparent, and secure way.
+The REC marketplace will help businesses operate with lower costs, lower to no paperwork, and great convenience.

-In September, Vicinity – one of the largest real-estate companies on the continent – mentioned the start of blockchain solutions trials, with the primary goal of supplying a shopping center entirely with solar power.Blockchain
+In September, Vicinity – one of the largest real estate companies on the continent – mentioned the start of blockchain solutions trials, with the primary goal of supplying a shopping center entirely with solar power.Blockchain Markets Blockchain technology